 An individual or business can gather an audience quickly with this strategy.
-Examples are “influencers” or popular company brands that speak out on certain topics.
+Examples are “influencers” or popular company brands that speak out on specific topics.

 But this strategy comes with more risk.
-Though you will attract a strong following, you may offend or alienate others in the process.
-For that reason, you should proceed with caution.
+Though you will attract a strong following, you may offend or alienate others.
+For that reason, proceed with caution.
 Never be controversial for the sake of getting attention.

 The personal branding strategy is popular in the current marketing environment.
 Consumers want to buy from businesses and people they connect with.
 It’s easier to connect with a human being who already has an identity than create an identity for a business.

 The personal branding strategy works well if you’re comfortable in the spotlight.
-This has its pros and cons.
-If you aren’t at ease when attention is on you, it will come across in your branding and marketing.
-This will end up having an adverse effect on your brand-building strategy.
+However, this has its pros and cons.
+If you’re uncomfortable in the spotlight, it will come across in your branding and marketing.
+This will end up hindering on your brand-building strategy.

 Use Multiple Channels

 It’s easy to get comfortable with one or two marketing tactics.
-You may prefer social media, email marketing, or networking events.
+For example, you may prefer social media, email marketing, or networking events.
 But the best marketing strategy takes advantage of all these.
-The goal is to find many different ways to promote your brand through marketing.
+The goal is to find many ways to promote your brand through marketing.

-Consistency is crucial when it comes to any branding strategy.
+Consistency is crucial for branding strategies to be successful.
 You must show up every day and repeat the same messages over and over.
-You may get bored repeating your message, but most people will be hearing it for the first time.
+You may get bored repeating your message, but most people will hear it for the first time.

 Research shows that consistent branding strategies can increase revenue as much as 33%.

 Branding strategies are a powerful way to promote your business.
 They help you make strong connections with prospects and stay top-of-mind.

 People buy from businesses they know, like, and trust.
-Branding helps you attract the right customers and sets you apart from competitors.
+Branding strategies help you attract the right customers and communicate your unique value.